ClientFunction Constructor

 Type: Object

-option to call a client function from a Node.js callback.
+Use the boundTestRun option to call a client function from a Node.js callback.

 To use this option, assign the current test controller